YootTowerManagement/YootTower/README.md

 ### Emscripten MicropolisEngine Wrappers

 This is where the magic happens that binds the C++ MicropolisEngine simulator class and structures to JavaScript, so you can call back and forth between C++ and JavaScript, and implement the user interface and plug-ins in JavaScript.
-See the comments in the code for a description of the approach and design considerations:
+See the comments in the code for a description of the approach and design considerations.
+We will take the same approach with Yoot Tower.

 https://github.com/SimHacker/MicropolisCore/blob/main/MicropolisEngine/src/emscripten.cpp